April 2009 (historical)

 The mission of this program is to conduct innovative basic, translational, and clinical research relevant to the health concerns of the Institute, and to provide training for investigators interested in related careers.
 The program conducts clinical studies on the genetics, etiology, pathogenesis, and treatment of a variety of rheumatic, autoimmune, inflammatory, joint, skin, and muscle diseases.

-Over the past year, the program has added clinical staff with expertise in pediatric rheumatology, an area that will continue to be a high priority for the Institute.
-The program is also benefiting from a new, state-of-the-art gene sequencing system which will support gene expression studies with greater efficiency, lower cost, and increased accuracy than earlier technologies.
-In addition, this program participates in the new multidisciplinary, trans-NIH Immunology and Inflammation Research Initiative, which will bring together scientists from several NIH institutes who are using common approaches to study multiple disease systems (see portrait).
+Over the past year, the program has continued to add clinical staff with expertise in pediatric rheumatology, an area that remains a high priority for the Institute.
+In FY 2008, the Institute co-sponsored an international conference on autoinflammatory diseases, including Behçet's disease, to help shape the development of a research program focused on the application of current technology to better understand the origin and development of these disorders.
+In addition, NIAMS is playing a leadership role in the new multidisciplinary, trans-NIH Center for Human Immunology, Autoimmunity, and Inflammation, which will bring together scientists from several NIH institutes who are using common approaches to study multiple disease systems.

 Research Management and Support (RMS):

 NIAMS' RMS supports the scientific, administrative management, and information technology expenses associated with day-to-day operations.
 It supports long-term investments in the research enterprise, including the review and financial management of applications for grants and contracts, and dissemination of research results to the American public.
-In FY 2007, the Institute managed more than 1,261 research grants and centers, as well as 57 research and development contracts and 319 individual and institutional research training grants.
-NIAMS supports 450 clinical research studies, including 68 clinical trials.
+In FY 2008, the Institute managed more than 1,275 research grants and centers, as well as 58 research and development contracts and 323 individual and institutional full-time research training positions.
+NIAMS supports 510 clinical research studies, including 90 clinical trials.

-The 2009 budget estimate for RMS is $24,711,000, an increase of $365,000 or 1.5 percent from the FY 2008 Consolidated Appropriations Act.
-NIAMS plans for FY 2009 include activities in support of NIH-wide efforts to enhance the peer review system.
-The NIAMS will undertake an institute-wide assessment of information technology applications in order to examine functionality and maximize the utilization of available resources.
-Finally, the Institute will continue to sponsor roundtable discussions and a scientific retreat with extramural investigators and lay representatives to inform the research priority-setting and strategic planning process.
+The FY 2010 budget estimate for this program is $25.744 million, an increase of $443 thousand or 1.7 percent over the FY 2009 estimate.
+NIAMS plans for FY 2010 include activities in support of NIH-wide efforts to enhance the peer review system.
+It will continue to develop and maintain accurate, science-based resources and health information for patients, health care providers, and the general public on numerous topics, including the effects some cancer therapies can have on bone health.
+The Institute also will continue to sponsor roundtable discussions and a scientific retreat with extramural investigators and lay representatives to inform the research priority-setting and strategic planning process.